home plays overview hot news films tv photos download shop discussion best scene study

 Steven Berkoff - Prizefighter - The Life of Jem Belcher

 "Much is made of Jem’s good looks, so the fact that Hookings looks more like Zac Efron than Stallone is duly accounted for.
 In fact, the director Daniel Graham goes to great pains to make his movie look as pretty as the period will allow, with no shaft of sunlight overlooked.
-There is a plethora of filters, plunging the palette from ochre to sepia with a doggedness that would have made Rembrandt proud" (James Cameron-Wilson, Film Review, nd, click here).
+There is a plethora of filters, plunging the palette from ochre to sepia with a doggedness that would have made Rembrandt proud" (James Cameron-Wilson, Film Review, no date, click here).

 Steven Berkoff - Prizefighter - The Life of Jem Belcher - training